Skip to content

 maxmemory-policy noeviction

-This gives you "rematerialisation-lite" behavior (durable cache + skip on hit) while keeping persistence for audit/lineage.
-It is still a cache: it does not provide a query/index API over all persisted outputs.
+This gives you durable-cache behaviour (durable cache + skip on hit) while keeping persistence for audit history and traceability.
+It is still a cache: it does not provide a query API over all persisted outputs.